 Figure 5.10 shows the percentage share of the employed persons by industry.
-The industry with the highest percentage share was the Wholesale and retail trade; repair of motor vehicles and motorcycles at 28.6 percent followed by the Agriculture, Forestry and fishing at 22.3 percent.
-The arts, entertainment and recreation, Real Estate Activities and Activities of Extraterritorial Bodies had the least at 0.3 percent each.
+The industry accounting for highest percentage share was Wholesale and retail trade at 27.9 percent followed food service activities; Financial and insurance activities; Real estate; Activities of households as employers and Activities of extraterritorial organizations and bodies which had more females than males.